 SIGNIFICANT CHANGE IN HEALTH STATUS

-Students must report any significant change in their health status that impacts their ability to meet the SU Nursing Program technical standards or be in compliance with the health requirements outlined on the “Fit for Duty” form.
+Students must report any significant change in their health status that impacts their ability to meet the SU Nursing Program technical standards or be in compliance with the health requirements outlined on the “Fit for Duty and Technical Standards” form.
 By definition, any situation that curtails clinical performance activities for more than one clinical absence or creates a pattern of absences (e.g. every other week), and/or involves a hospitalization/medical observation will be considered a “Significant Change in Health Status”.

 The following are common examples (not an exhaustive list) of changes in health status: diagnosis of mononucleosis or other infectious/communicable illnesses/diseases, disabling headache lasting more than one clinical week, fractures or other injuries affecting physical ability, hospitalizations, behavioral health issues or other emergency events.